VerifyTests/Verify/readme.md

 ## .editorconfig

-When saving `.verified.txt` files in `.editorconfig` enabled editors, aa newline may be incorrectly added.
+When saving `.verified.txt` files in `.editorconfig` enabled editors, a newline may be incorrectly added.
 To avoid this, add the following snippet to `.editorconfig`:

 ```
-# ignore Verify.Xunit files
+# Verify settings
 [*.{received,verified}.txt]
 charset = unset
 end_of_line = lf